 “The IPCC Special Report coverage was all about how screwed we are and not about solutions.
 That’s what Drawdown offers.”
 Jonathan Foley (18 Oct.2018)

-When the IPCC published Special Report 15, Global Warming of 1.5 °C, coverage in the press bordered on doom-and-gloom.
-Yes, the report addresses critical questions on the likely outcomes if we fail to hold Earth to 1.5 degrees.
-All the analysis is based on aggregating the peer reviewed research of thousands of scholars from all over the globe.
+When the IPCC published its Special Report 15, Global Warming of 1.5 °C, in mid-fall 2018, the press coverage of it bordered on doom-and-gloom messages.
+The report addresses critical questions on the likely outcomes if we fail to hold Earth to 1.5 degrees of warming.
+All the analysis, based on aggregating the peer reviewed research of thousands of scholars from all over the globe, shows we are on target to greatly exceed that 1.5 degree threshold, with very dire implication for humans everywhere.

-The core message is: We are unanimous that we have NO TIME TO WASTE!
+The urgent message is: We are unanimous that we have NO TIME TO WASTE to address climate disruption!

 And I went to Beacon’s Beahive to join a room full of folks from Hudson Valley Green Drinks (thanks Jeff D!) to listen to Hawkins and the Drawdown team present solutions.